wwa-coro 0.0.1

 USE_CLANG_TIDY | Use clang-tidy during build | OFF |

-(public and private API documentation) require Doxygen and, optionally, dot
+The BUILD_DOCS (public API documentation) and BUILD_INTERNAL_DOCS (public and private API documentation) require Doxygen and, optionally, dot (a part of Graphviz).

-The USE_CLANG_TIDY
+The USE_CLANG_TIDY option requires clang-tidy.

 Build Type | Description |